Facebook is making its cross-device Atlas data available to more advertisers

 Blue Origin reveals the ‘New Glenn’ takeoff and landing sequence in new video

-Facebook changing the way it offers the cross-device ad measurement capabilities of its Atlas platform.
+Facebook is changing the way it offers the cross-device ad measurement capabilities of its Atlas platform.

 The company relaunched the current version of Atlas in 2014 with a focus on what it calls “people-based marketing” — namely, the ability for advertisers to track users across devices.
 Last year, it shut down the ad serving part of the Atlas business and merged the remaining team into a central measurement group.